wealdtech/domainsale/README.md

   - if auction then the auction clock will start when the first `bid()` is received

-The seller starts the sale by transmitting a `sell()` transaction.
+The seller starts the sale by transmitting an `offer()` transaction.
 The arguments for this transaction are:

   - the name of the domain, minus the `.eth` ending (so for example if you wanted to sell `mydomain.eth` this argument would be `mydomain`)
   - the reserve price of the auction (if you do not want an auction then set this to `0`)